Arsenal outcast Saliba set to join Nice on loan | Goal.com

 Adrian Ursea's side are due back in Ligue 1 action away at Brest, but their new signing may ultimately be saved until their next fixture against Metz on January 9.

-Nice are currently languishing down in 12th in the French top flight, however, they still have a game in hand to take in on all four teams above them up to eighth, with European qualification still a realistic goal if they can put together a solid run of wins.
+Nice are currently languishing down in 12th in the French top flight, however they still have a game in hand on all four teams above them up to eighth, with European qualification still a realistic goal if they can put together a solid run of wins.